f5devcentral/f5-agility-labs-cert/docs/class7/modules/module1.rst

 -  product

-Displays the F5 Networks product the image contains.
+Displays the F5 product the image contains.

 -  reboot